Anthropic just launched managed agents. Here’s why I’d still use n8n.

 On April 8, 2026, Anthropic launched Claude Managed Agents in public beta.
-The pitch is compelling: give us a description of what you want your agent to do, and we handle everything else.
+The pitch is simple: tell us what you want your agent to do, and we handle everything else.
 Sandboxing, state management, session persistence, tool orchestration, error recovery.
-All of it, abstracted away.
-Priced at $0.08 per session-hour plus standard API token costs.
+All of it managed for you.
+The price is $0.08 per session-hour plus standard API token costs.

-It sounds like the infrastructure problem that has been blocking most teams from shipping agents in production is finally solved.
+It sounds like the infrastructure problem that was blocking most teams from shipping agents in production is finally solved.
 And in some ways, it is.
-But the more I think about it, the more I think the real question is not “does this work?”
+But the real question is not whether it works.
 It clearly does.
-The real question is: what are you trading to make it work?
+The real question is what you are trading to make it work.

 What Anthropic is actually offering

 Claude Managed Agents is not just a convenience feature.
-It is Anthropic moving up the stack.
+It’s Anthropic moving up the stack.
 Until now, the company sold model access.
-You brought your own orchestration layer, your own runtime, your own security boundaries.
-With Managed Agents, Anthropic takes over that middle layer entirely.
+You brought your own orchestration layer, your own runtime, your own security setup.
+With Managed Agents, Anthropic takes over that middle layer.
 You define the agent logic; they run the execution environment.

-The value proposition is real.
-Companies like Notion, Asana, and Rakuten have already integrated it into their products, and their engineers consistently report shipping in weeks what used to take months.
+The value is real.
+Companies like Notion, Asana, and Rakuten have already integrated it, and their engineers report shipping in weeks what used to take months.
 Sentry built an agent that goes from a flagged bug straight to an open pull request.
-Notion lets teams delegate tasks to Claude directly inside their workspace.
 The infrastructure complexity that was genuinely painful to deal with is gone.

-But here is what it actually means in practice: your agents run on Anthropic’s cloud infrastructure.
-There is no on-premise option, no native multi-cloud deployment.
-Execution happens exclusively on their servers, and it requires the Claude model.
-You are not just using a managed runtime.
-You are binding your workflows to a single vendor’s model, infrastructure, and pricing.
+But here’s what it means in practice: your agents run on Anthropic’s cloud.
+There’s no on-premise option.
+Execution happens on their servers, using their model.
+You’re not just using a managed runtime.
+You’re tying your workflows to a single vendor’s model, infrastructure, and pricing.

 The n8n side of the equation

 n8n takes the opposite approach.
-It is an open-source workflow automation tool that lets you build automation pipelines visually, connecting APIs, services, and AI models through a node-based interface.
-You can self-host it on your own servers, use your own database, and pick whatever LLM you want.
-You are not locked into anything by default.
+It’s an open-source workflow automation tool that lets you build automation pipelines visually, connecting APIs, services, and AI models through a node-based interface.
+You can self-host it on your own servers, use your own database, and choose whatever AI model you want.
+Nothing is locked in by default.

 The tradeoff is that n8n requires more setup.
-Building a production-grade agentic workflow with n8n means dealing with infrastructure yourself, or at least making conscious choices about it.
-You handle hosting, you handle updates, you handle the reliability layer.
-It is more work upfront.
+Building a solid agentic workflow with n8n means handling infrastructure yourself.
+You manage hosting, updates, and reliability.
+It’s more work upfront.

-But that work buys you something specific: control.
+But that work gives you something specific: control.
 Control over where your data goes, which model runs your workflows, and how much you spend as you scale.

 Why I think the hybrid approach wins for most businesses

-My honest take: for personal projects or early-stage experiments, Anthropic’s managed offering is probably the right call.
-The speed advantage is real, the developer experience is genuinely good, and the cost at low volume is manageable.
+My honest opinion: for personal projects or early experiments, Anthropic’s managed offering is probably the right choice.
+The speed advantage is real, the developer experience is good, and the cost at low volume is manageable.

 But for serious business use, I keep coming back to three concerns with going fully into the Anthropic managed stack.

 The first is data sovereignty.
-Your workflows process whatever data you feed them: internal documents, customer records, financial reports, communications.
+Your workflows process real data: internal documents, customer records, financial reports, communications.
 When execution happens on Anthropic’s infrastructure, that data leaves your environment.
 For many industries, that alone is a deal-breaker.
-It is not about distrust of Anthropic specifically; it is about compliance requirements and internal policy.
-GDPR, financial regulations, healthcare privacy rules all place constraints on where data can be processed and stored.
+It’s not about distrust of Anthropic specifically.
+It’s about compliance requirements.
+GDPR, financial regulations, and healthcare privacy rules all place limits on where data can be processed and stored.
 Self-hosting solves this by default.

 The second is cost at scale.
-The $0.08 per session-hour rate sounds minimal, and at low volume it is.
-But agents designed to run continuously or handle high transaction volumes accumulate costs fast.
-An agent running 24 hours a day costs roughly $58 per month in runtime fees alone, before you add token costs.
-When you have multiple agents running across different workflows, those numbers add up quickly.
-With a self-hosted n8n setup connected to a model via API, you control the cost structure in a much more granular way.
+The $0.08 per session-hour rate sounds small, and at low volume it is.
+But agents that run continuously or handle high transaction volumes accumulate costs fast.
+An agent running 24 hours a day costs roughly $58 per month in runtime fees alone, before adding token costs.
+When you have multiple agents running across different workflows, those numbers grow quickly.
+With a self-hosted n8n setup connected to a model via API, you control costs in a much more direct way.

 The third is vendor dependency.
 Right now, Claude is excellent.
-Anthropic is a serious company with serious safety commitments.
+Anthropic is a serious company.
 But the AI landscape in 2026 is moving fast.
 Six months ago, the competitive picture looked different.
 Six months from now, it might look different again.
-When your entire agent infrastructure runs on one vendor’s platform, their model, their runtime, their pricing, your ability to adapt to that change is severely limited.
-The switching cost is not just technical; it is organizational.
+When your entire agent infrastructure runs on one vendor’s platform, your ability to adapt is limited.
+The switching cost is not just technical.
+It’s also organizational.
 Migrations are expensive, and the deeper the lock-in, the more expensive they get.

 A hybrid setup addresses all three of these.
-Use n8n for the orchestration layer and workflow logic.
+Use n8n for the orchestration layer.
 Self-host it on your own infrastructure.
-Connect it to whichever model makes sense for a given workflow: Claude via API for tasks where Claude genuinely excels, other models where they do better or cost less.
-You keep data processing within your own environment for sensitive workflows.
-You maintain the ability to swap models without rebuilding everything.
-And you have a much clearer handle on costs.
+Connect it to whatever model makes sense for each workflow.
+You keep sensitive data inside your own environment.
+You can swap models without rebuilding everything.
+And you have much clearer control over costs.

 A practical framework: three levels of data sensitivity

 Level 1 is critical data.
-This includes anything that would cause serious damage if it left your environment: trade secrets, legally protected information, financial data subject to regulatory scrutiny, personally identifiable information under GDPR or similar frameworks, internal communications, HR records.
-For workflows that touch level 1 data, the only responsible choice is a fully in-house setup.
-Your own infrastructure, your own model deployment if possible, no third-party cloud execution.
-The convenience of any managed service simply does not outweigh the risk.
+This includes anything that would cause serious damage if it left your environment: trade secrets, legally protected information, financial data under regulatory scrutiny, personal data under GDPR, internal communications, HR records.
+For workflows that touch this data, the only responsible choice is a fully in-house setup.
+The convenience of any managed service doesn’t outweigh the risk.

 Level 2 is sensitive but not critical.
 Think internal operational data, business metrics, non-public product information, vendor contracts.
 This is where a hybrid architecture makes the most sense.
-You can use cloud tools for parts of the workflow, but with careful scoping: the agent logic runs in the cloud, but the raw data stays local, or gets anonymized before it leaves your environment. n8n is particularly good at this because you can design the data flow explicitly, deciding at each node what gets sent where.
+You can use cloud tools for parts of the workflow, but with careful planning: the agent logic runs in the cloud, but the raw data stays local, or gets anonymized before leaving your environment. n8n is particularly good at this because you can control the data flow at each step.

 Level 3 is public or non-sensitive data.
-Marketing content, publicly available information, generic document generation, anything that would not cause harm if intercepted or retained by a third party.
-For this tier, a fully managed cloud solution like Claude Managed Agents is perfectly reasonable.
-You get the speed and convenience without meaningful risk exposure.
+Marketing content, publicly available information, generic document generation, anything that wouldn’t cause problems if a third party saw it.
+For this tier, a fully managed solution like Claude Managed Agents is perfectly reasonable.
+You get the speed and convenience without meaningful risk.

-The practical implication of this framework is that most businesses will end up running all three tiers simultaneously.
-And that is exactly why a flexible orchestration layer matters.
-If your entire workflow stack is built on a single managed platform, you cannot easily apply different data handling rules to different workflow types.
+Most businesses will end up running all three tiers at the same time.
+That’s exactly why a flexible orchestration layer matters.
+If your entire workflow stack is built on a single managed platform, you can’t easily apply different data handling rules to different workflow types.
 With n8n as the central orchestrator, you can route level 1 workflows through local models and level 3 workflows through Claude Managed Agents, all within the same automation logic.

 What Anthropic’s move actually signals

-There is something worth noting about the timing and trajectory here.
-Anthropic launched Claude Managed Agents just days after restricting third-party tools like OpenClaw from accessing Claude models.
+There’s something worth noting about the timing here.
+Anthropic launched Claude Managed Agents just days after restricting third-party tools from accessing Claude models.
 The pattern is visible: let the open-source community validate demand, absorb the most popular features, then redirect users toward the first-party product.

 This is not unusual.
-It is actually a very common playbook in enterprise software.
-Cloud providers spent a decade doing the same thing with database management, deployment pipelines, and monitoring tools.
-The companies that built those middle-layer tools either differentiated sharply or got absorbed.
+It’s a very common playbook in enterprise software.
+Cloud providers did the same thing for a decade with database management, deployment pipelines, and monitoring tools.
+The companies that built those middle-layer tools either found a strong differentiator or got absorbed.

 The honest implication for businesses is that Anthropic is deliberately raising the switching cost.
-Claude Managed Agents is good infrastructure, but it is also infrastructure designed to keep you on Claude.
-That is not inherently bad, but it is a factor worth pricing in when you make architectural decisions.
+Claude Managed Agents is good infrastructure, but it’s also infrastructure designed to keep you locked into Claude.
+That’s not necessarily bad, but it’s worth factoring in when you make architectural decisions.

 The bottom line